22 October 2024

 Yet Goff was very much in favour of incorporating technological advances, learned by the piano trade.
 Do you see the extra-wide keyboard end blocks?
 I think they are not arbitrary, but they're there to make room for the cast metal frames that mimic the grand pianos of the modern era.
 This permits the bottom boards by which Kirckman closed the soundbox to be dispensed with.
 Substantial beams of timber (at an angle to the spine) replace the 18th-century framing.
 Needless to say, the keys owe much to later piano designs – so the players' sensation of the touch was comfortably like the keyboard they were accustomed to.

 Raymond Russell would have none of this.
-To his great credit he spoke at a conference organised by the Royal Musical Association (when many harpsichord makers were present, including Tom Goff) advocating a return to historical concepts of a resonant body, as he had experienced it when playing restored instruments, from his collection, finding their resonance so much more acceptable than electrical amplification.
+To his great credit he spoke at a conference organised by the Royal Musical Association (when many harpsichord makers were present, including Tom Goff) advocating a return to historical concepts of a resonant body, as he had experienced it when playing restored instruments, from his collection, finding such resonance so much more acceptable than electrical amplification.
 [Proceedings RMA, 1955-6, at Taylor & Francis website, see 'Harpsichord since 1800'.]

 But there is in our days a further aberration – since most people's experience of the harpsichord comes chiefly through recorded sounds, ensembles that include a harpsichord are often manipulated by record producers, using clever technological advances available to recording engineers.
 Surely, there's only one way to appreciate the true sound of a harpsichord and that is in person, in an appropriate aural space – not the Royal Festival Hall.
 But full marks to Raymond Russell for calling this out.